AditModi/hashnode-github/cm4cewhe8000r09l4c2mq2pmo.md

 The UltraCluster 2.0, powered by AWS’s 10p10u network, showcases unmatched generative AI capabilities.
 It exemplifies AWS's infrastructure leadership in handling complex AI workloads.
 📖 [More about UltraCluster 2.0](https://www.aboutamazon.com/news/aws/aws-infrastructure-generative-ai)

+### Community Highlights

+Day 1 also shined a spotlight on the **AWS community** through the **APJ Community Awards**.

+We at **AWS UG Vadodara** were honored to be nominated alongside some of the most well-established communities—a testament to the consistent effort and dedication of our community over the past three years.
+Seeing our community recognized at such a grand stage was heartwarming and motivating.

+Congratulations to **Dimple Vaghela**, **Vivek Raja**, and others for their well-deserved wins, and a huge shoutout to **Nilesh Vaghela**—our **AWS Hero**—for his nominations across multiple categories.
+His contributions to the community are truly inspiring, and while we all believed he would sweep the awards, it was still amazing to see him recognized.

+I’m also incredibly grateful to have been nominated, which I see as a reflection of the unwavering support from the Vadodara AWS community.

+### AWS Heroes and Werner Vogels

+In another exciting event, **AWS Heroes** gathered with **Werner Vogels** for a special mixer.
+The highlight of the evening was the announcement of **Rozzana Suarez** as the recipient of the **Go Build Award**.
+This award recognizes an AWS Hero who goes above and beyond for the community.
+Past winners include **Bhuvaneshwari (India)** and **Luc (Netherlands)**.
+Rozzana’s achievement exemplifies the spirit of innovation and dedication that AWS Heroes embody.

 ### **Looking Forward**